Vivint vs ADT: which home security system is better in 2026?

 Check out other security system comparisons:

-ADT vs. Ring: which is a better choice in 2025?
+ADT vs Ring: which one is a better choice in 2026?

 Vivint is the better choice, in my opinion.
 Although ADT also delivers premium-grade home security systems, I prefer Vivint’s security camera quality, smart home technology, flexible installation choices, and contract-free monitoring services.

 Customer reviews also played a large role in my decision.
-On Trustpilot, Vivint is ranked 3.7/5, while ADT is 1.2/5.
-Plus, I found many happy Vivint reviewers that specifically mention device quality, whereas the positive ADT reviews I read focus mainly on customer support and issue resolution.
+On Trustpilot, Vivint is ranked 3.8/5, while ADT is 1.2/5.
+Plus, I found many happy Vivint reviews that specifically mention device quality, whereas the positive ADT reviews I read focus mainly on customer support and issue resolution.

 That said, ADT is still a great option for users who value long-standing reliability, professional installation, and established customer support.
 Consider your budget, contract preferences, monitoring needs, and desired features to find the best fit for your home security needs.